Concept | Time series data types and formats#

-This lesson covers the different types of time series datasets and the formats in which they can be stored.
+This article covers the different types of time series datasets and the formats in which they can be stored.

 Using these values of Mike’s weight, we can build a model to predict his future weight.